 Magnificent collections span the centuries.
 Among them is an Egyptian sculpture gallery, the famous Rosetta Stone, the Elgin Marbles, a Greek Room, the Magna Carta, Roman rooms, the Mildenhall and Sutton Hoo Treasures—to name only a small portion.

-See their website: British Museum for further details of the collections.
+Website: British Museum for further details of the collections.

 Website: Buckingham Palace